What it’s like to fight the Russians: The defense of Mykolaiv

 That’s one reason Ukrainian soldiers say they remain committed to the fight.
 “I hope this is over by the time I leave” the hospital, says Mr. Nortsov.
 “If not, I will go back to the fight.”

-After dark, with adrenaline coursing through his veins, Maksim and a clutch of fellow Ukrainian volunteers lay in a shallow trench, waiting for the Russian armored convoy as it lumbered through wintry sleet east of Mykolaiv.
+After dark, with adrenaline coursing through his veins, Maksim lay with a clutch of fellow Ukrainian volunteers in a shallow trench, waiting for the Russian armored convoy as it lumbered through wintry sleet east of Mykolaiv.

 When the lead Russian vehicle was nearly upon them, the Ukrainians launched a barrage of flaming Molotov cocktails, lighting up the armored personnel carrier so it could be directly targeted with a rocket-propelled grenade.